kumarpriyank10100/SNAP_SPHERE/README.md

 SnapSphere is not just an Instagram clone—it’s a **scalable, feature-rich, and modern social media platform** that serves as a great foundation for further innovation in the social networking space. 🚀

----

-Would you like any refinements or additional features? 😊